Skip to main content

 Pydantic AI's typing wins.
 Use it for payments too.

-Pydantic AI's whole point is strong typing: Agent inputs are typed, outputs are typed, dependencies are typed, retries are typed.
+Pydantic AI's whole point is strong typing: agent inputs are typed, outputs are typed, dependencies are typed, retries are typed.
 The framework rejects malformed data at the boundary instead of letting it propagate through the LLM call.
-Our payment tools are built the same way - request_payment takes a Pydantic-validated amount_usdc string, returns a typed PaymentRequest object, and surfaces typed errors when something goes wrong.
+Your wallet tool rides on exactly that - declare the arguments with types, and Pydantic AI builds a validated schema from the signature and docstring before the model is ever allowed to call it.

-The practical benefit: if your agent tries to call request_payment with a float instead of a decimal string, the failure happens at Pydantic's validation layer before any HTTP call to us.
+The practical benefit: if the model tries to call send_usdc with a float instead of a base-unit string, the failure happens at Pydantic's validation layer before any HTTP call to us.
 You see a clear ValidationError with a useful message rather than a 422 from the API with cryptic field paths.
-The tool also returns typed objects rather than dicts, so your downstream code gets autocomplete, mypy/pyright support, and clean refactoring.
+That is the whole reason to wrap the client yourself here rather than reach for a generic adapter - you keep the typing all the way to the wire.

 INSTALLATION